syseleven/grav-docs-metakube/pages/03.addons/10.metakube-vault/default.en.md

 With [Vault](https://www.vaultproject.io/) from HashiCorp you can manage and store credentials and other sensitive data in a secure way.

-You can find more information on
+You can find more information about Vault here:

 * [Vault documentation](https://www.vaultproject.io/docs/)
 * [Vault learning platform](https://learn.hashicorp.com/vault)